derPierrre/llm-mas-process-discovery-framework/README.md

 # Process Discovery with LLM-based Multi-Agent Systems

-This repository contains the implementation code for the Master Thesis.
+This repository contains the implementation of the LLM-based agent choreography framework.

 ## Quick Start